didactek/ftdi-synchronous-serial/README.md

 FIXME: rename to "ftdi-sync-serial"?
 FIXME: watch for, minimize, or bridge jargon

-A lean stack written primarily in Swift for using the FTDI FT232H USB-to-serial adapter in I2C and SPI applications, built on the portable C-library [libusb](https://libusb.info).
+A lean stack written primarily in Swift for using the FTDI FT232H USB-to-serial adapter in I2C, SPI, and GPIO applications, built on the portable C-library [libusb](https://libusb.info).

 ## Overview